bezhermoso/bezhermoso.github.io/src/jekyll/_posts/2018-06-29-jump-back-up-to-git-repo-root-directory.md

   * Do nothing when I'm not in the project root instead of spitting an error and jumping to `/`
   * Be smart with Git submodules: if already in a repo's root, jump up to the nearest parent repo in the tree, if any.

-Here it is in it's current form in my rc file:
+Here it is in it's current form in my rc file ([I hosted this on Github](https://github.com/bezhermoso/jump-to-git-root) if you'd like to clone it instead):

 {% highlight bash %}